makrai/notes/jurafsky-slp/ed2-ch15-unification.md

   * recursion is needed for features that have feature structures as value
 * rather than constructing a new feature structure with the unified information
-  * destructively alters the arguments so that in the end they point to exactly the same information.
-Thus, the result of
+  * destructively alters the arguments so that in the end they point to exactly the same information

 ### 15.4.1 Unification Data Structures